Best Things To Do In Brisbane With Kids At Night Time

 What better time to go fishing than the evening, even better if it is a full moon.
 Rug everyone up, fill a thermos with soup or hot milo and head out to one of the many fishing places in Brisbane.
 Now while we can’t guarantee you will catch any fish, we can assure you it will be a whole lot of fun.

-There are a range of movie options in Brisbane for families.
-Event Cinemas offer their movie discounts under Cinebuzz, Hawthorne Cinemas are known for their affordable tickets and Stafford have recliner seating in all their movies just like Gold Class.
+Movie options abound in Brisbane for families.
+Event Cinemas offer their cinema discounts under Cinebuzz, Hawthorne Cinemas are known for their affordable tickets and Stafford cinemas offer recliner chairs in all their theatres.
 If you would prefer a drive-in then you are in luck because Yatala and the Tivoli play popular new release movies every weekend!
-Community groups and schools often hold outdoor movie nights which we will list on the Brisbane Kids Calendar as they come up.
+Community groups and schools also often hold outdoor movie nights which we will list on the Brisbane Kids Calendar as they come up.

-Regardless of the time of year, coastal communities still light up the foreshore so why not pick up some some fish and chips and head down and listen to the waves and have some quality family conversation.
-We recommend Redcliffe, Shorncliffe, Manly and Sandgate.
+Regardless of the time of year, coastal communities still light up the foreshore so why not pick up some fish and chips and head down and listen to the waves and have some quality family conversation.
+We recommend Redcliffe, Shorncliffe, Sandgate, Manly and Cleveland.
+If you use the search function on the Brisbane Kids website you can also often locate playgrounds along the foreshore so the kids can have a play while you wait for your dinner.

-Eat Street at Northshore is open every weekend of the year, Fri and Sat 4pm to 10pm, Sunday 11am to 7pm.
+Night markets are on the increase in Brisbane and while they are frequent during the Summer and close to Christmas, there are some markets that operate at night all year round.
+One of our favourites is Eat Street at Northshore which open every weekend of the year.
 The range of food is incredible and they often have live entertainment.
 The biggest tip we have for you is to get there as it opens so you can get a table and get food for your family without having to line up for too long.

 We value your input and encourage you to email us with any ideas you might have at [email protected]